LBPHacker/R216/manual.md

 An operand mode is a certain combination of all kinds of operands for an instruction to work with.
 Operands can be registers or cells in the RAM.
-Registers are always referred to by their _names_ (an integer between 0 and 15, inclusive) while RAM cells may be referred to by their address.
+Registers are always referred to by their _names_ (an integer between 0 and 15, inclusive) while RAM cells may be referred to by their addresses.
 Register names and addresses can be encoded directly in the instruction.
 Addresses can also be calculated on the fly from the contents of registers, in which case the names of the registers being used are encoded in the instruction instead.